sting0312/GoldenGloves/README.md

 After reviewing the data, we developed our hypothesis that the Lahman statistical archive contains enough data to be able to predict which players will be inducted into the Baseball Hall of Fame.
 We will test our hypothesis by using aggregated stats for each player in regard to batting, fielding, and pitching.
 Using this data we can attempt to predict hall of fame status using a classificication machine learning method.

 ## Approach:
-With our data found and hypothesis formed, we dived into the project by first creating out databases.
-We used Python to create databases by merging data sources, trimming unnecessary and noisy data, and forming smaller, focused databases to in order to maximize our machine learning results
+With our data found and hypothesis formed, we dived into the project by first creating our databases.
+We used Python to create databases by merging data sources, trimming unnecessary and noisy data, and forming smaller, focused databases to in order to maximize our machine learning results.
+For visualizaion, we used Tableau.
+Finally, to display our project, we created webpages through JavaScript.

+## Machine Learning:
+### Why Random Forest?
+Random Forest proved to be the model that most accurately predicted inductee status without blanket predicting nobody was inducted.

+### Preprocessing:
+Before learning with the data, we dropped columns that contained inconsitent data.
+In addition, we dropped all HOF nominees who were not players.
+Finally, we built a pipeline that uses SMOAT to oversample the data - This is done to enable the model to have more training data to learn trends in the rare occurence someone is inducted into the HOF.

+### Lessons Learned:
+   - Originally we tried using Logistic Regression, however this ended up being extremely inaccurate - with an accuracy score of 12% once it was properly working.
+Very low accuracy and recall values.
+   - After this we attempted to use a deep neural network.
+This model was immediately more accurate, however upon further investigation we found this was only due to it predicting that nobody was inducted to the HOF.
+It could not predict the rare circumstance.
+High accuracy and bad recall.
+   - Next was our first iteration of Random Forest Classification, the model was fairly accurate from the start, but didn't make sense when dug into further.
+The reason behind this was we were feeding in too many columns of data, as we had combined our batting, fielding, and pitching tables all into one.
+This doesn't work, as players can be inducted soley on one of these tables, and be average on the others.
+  - Finally we seperated our datasets again and ran the Random Forest Model on all of them independantly.
+This resulted in both the confusion matrixes and feature importances of the predictions looking significantly better.
+This finally resulsted in precision, recall, and accuracy being greater then 90

+## Statistics and Summary